 Share the Good News!

-If you know someone who suffers directly from the pain of original sin I encourage you to gently offer the notion of ancestral sin as an alternative way of viewing the same story with a clearly different meaning.
+If you know someone who suffers directly from the pain of the cultural belief in original sin and the subsequent guilt, shame, and self-judgment, I encourage you to gently offer the notion of ancestral sin as an alternative.
 Counseling is also an effective means of support in uprooting some of the deeply held beliefs associated with original sin.
 And, for those who suffer the self-aggressive psychological side effects of a culture steeped in original sin, but don’t have a direct religious affiliation, then please stay tuned for part three where I trace the steps of original sin through time and into the secular psyche of the West.

 Thank you for reading.